mathewgomas-alfred/mathewgomas.io/reference_manual/split_layer.rst

 Split Layer
 -----------
 Splits a layer according to color.
-This is useful in combination with the :ref:`colorize_mask` and :kbd:`R` + |mouseleft| to select layers at the cursor.
+This is useful in combination with the :ref:`colorize_mask` and the :kbd:`R +` |mouseleft| shortcut to select layers at the cursor.

 Put all new layers in a group layer
     Put all the result layers into a new group.